This tip was submitted to the searchSecurity Tip Exchange by user Lou Tinto. Let other users know how useful it...

 If a badge is issued to the contractor or temp, the issuing group should immediately contact (e-mail works great) the group responsible for establishing IDs upon receipt of a terminated badge and or knowledge of termination.

 If payroll is involved in paying the employee, temp orcontractor (as opposed to Accounting), payroll should immediately contact the group responsible for establishing IDs upon knowing of a termination date.
-A final paycheck may be able to be held until the badge is received and/ or verification that access for all IDs assigned have
+A final paycheck may be able to be held until the badge is received and/ or verification that access for all IDs assigned have been revoked.

 Most of the time, a contractor or temp is terminated and the responsible manager either saves the ID for the replacement or uses it as a spare ID.
 An effective way of combating this is to tie timely removal of these IDs into the manager's performance appraisal.
 (Exit Interviews of ALL employees, temps and contractors that include a checklist with a line for removal of systems access works well as a reminder for managers.)